What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Diff Authoring Time (DAT)

-DAT includes additional heuristics beyond precise matches.
-These were developed to capture more of the time surrounding diff creation, especially in tools not supported by DAT telemetry.
-The idea generally is to map \emph{coding activity} preceding a precise match to the same diff as the precise match, recognizing that related activities often occur sequentially.
+DAT offers a heuristic beyond precise matches.
+It was developed to easily capture more of the time surrounding diff creation, especially in tools that have no notion of diffs or commits, such as interactive playgrounds---e.g., a SQL interface.
+The idea is to map \emph{coding activity} preceding a precise match to the same diff as the precise match, recognizing that related activities mostly co-occur sequentially.

-For instance, in \Cref{fig:dat_overview}, terminal work cannot be precisely matched due to lack of Sapling integration, but Anchor-DAT maps it to D123 because it precedes a precise match.
+For instance, in \Cref{fig:dat_overview}, work in the external terminal application cannot be precisely matched due to lack of Sapling integration, but additional heuristics map it to D123 because it precedes a precise match VS Code session to \emph{D123}.
 This conservative method captures anchor sessions leading up to a diff, which are otherwise hard to trace.
-Activity is captured only for a limited time before a precise match and only if it involves coding-related tools.
-The definition of coding-related tool is shared with TSD, thus duration covered by DAT is a true subset of the duration covered by TSD.
+Activity is captured only for a limited time before a precise match (a few minutes) and only if it involves a list of manually vetted coding-related tools.
+This list is shared with TSD, making DAT a subset of the duration covered by TSD.
+Whenever we refer to DAT in the following, we refer to the combination of precise matches and Anchor-DAT.

-\section{Validation}
+\subsection{Validation}

-\subsection{User Experience Research Study}
+\subsubsection{User Experience Research Study}

-Our first step in validating DAT was to create a ground truth (GT) dataset of how long developers spent on a diff.
-This allowed us to assess our current DAT version's accuracy by comparing it with GT data and observing trends as we improved the algorithms.
+Our first step in validating DAT was to create a ground truth (GT) dataset of how much time developers spend on a diff.
+This allowed us to assess DAT's accuracy by comparing it with GT data and observing trends as we improved the algorithms and tweaked its main parameters (namely, the list of to-be-supported internal coding tools, the anchor length, and inactivity timeout).

-We conducted a User Experience Research (UXR) study, screen-recording volunteer developers working on a diff.
-To counteract biases from screen-recording and volunteering, we used a stratified random selection of developers and diffs for broad coverage.
-A UX researcher transcribed video actions, noting tool use and relevance to diff development.
-In the future, this could train an AI to derive ground truth timings from video data.
+With a team of User Experience (UX) researchers we conducted a study in which we screen-recorded developers working on a diff from inception to landing, then transcribed their actions and the duration of them.
+Finally, we compared the results to the extracted DAT sessions on a by-second basis.
+To counteract biases from screen-recording and volunteering, we used a stratified random selection of developers and diffs for broad coverage, ensuring that different strata were present in our sample (e.g., small diffs, stacked diffs, different languages and IDEs, different developer roles).